D3-Module 03 - Hash Tables II

 As the load factor of your hash table increases, so does the likelihood of a collision, which reduces your hash table's performance.
 Therefore, you need to monitor the load factor and resize your hash table when the load factor gets too large.
 The general rule of thumb is to resize your hash table when your load factor is greater than 0.7.
 Also, when you resize, it is common to double the size of the hash table.
 When you resize the array, you need to re-insert all of the items into this new hash table.
 You cannot simply copy the old items into the new hash table.
 Each item has to be rerun through the hashing function because the hashing function considers the size of the hash table when determining the index that it returns.

 You can see that resizing is an expensive operation, so you don’t want to resize too often.
-However, when we average it out, hash tables are constant time (O(1)) even with resizing.
+However, when we average it out, hash tables are constant time (O(1)

 The load factor can also be too small.
 If the hash table is too large for the data that it is storing, then memory is being wasted.
 So, in addition to resizing, when the load factor gets too high, you should also resize when the load factor gets too low.